carolynvs/drakespec/purpose-and-goals.md

 about achieving pipeline portability.
 The name "drake," however, stuck because, let's be honest-- it's a cool name.

-The moral of the origin story is that, in the minds of the drakespec's authors, implementations of the specification are _not_ intended to replace existing build tools.
+The moral of the origin story is that the specification's authors have concluded that drakespec-compliant software is not intended to replace or compete with build tools.
 If you're using `make` and you like `make`, _keep using it_.
 If you're a Ruby developer and you're using `rake` and you like `rake`, _keep using it_.
 If you're using Bazel and you like it, _keep using it_.
-Build tools you are already happy with should, generally speaking, work just fine with _within_ a well-designed drakespec-compliant pipeline.
+Build tools you are already happy with should, generally speaking, work just fine _within_ a well-designed drakespec-compliant pipeline.

 ### Relationship to Kubernetes